docQodly/docs/docs/studio/pageLoaders/qodlySources.md

 <br/>

 :::info
-For Entity Selection or Entity types, make sure to also configure additional settings such as Dataclass, page size, or depth for the ORDA data source.
+For Entity Selection or Entity types, make sure to also configure additional settings such as Dataclass, page size, or depth for the ORDA qodlysource.
 :::